pyC$^2$Ray: A flexible and GPU-accelerated Radiative Transfer Framework for Simulating the Cosmic Epoch of Reionization: Novel ray-tracing Method: ASORA

 \subsection{Existing CPU Parallelization and Optimizations}

 The current version of \ray{} uses various methods to optimize the cost of ray-tracing and make the procedure scalable to massively parallel CPU systems.
+A key feature of the code is that the treatment of each source is completely independent. \ray{} harnesses this independence by distributing the full list of sources between MPI ranks.
+Each rank receives a copy of the full grid data and works on a subset of the sources.
+It performs ray-tracing for each source in this subset and sums together their respective ionization rate arrays (see \S\ref{sec:computerate}).
+Then, an MPI reduction operation is used to sum the rate arrays of all ranks and obtain a global $\Gamma$ that includes the contributions of all sources.
+This allows the full ray-tracing workload to be distributed over many processors in shared and distributed memory setups.
+The main limitation of this setup is memory since each rank carries a full copy of the 3D grid.

-A key feature of the code is that the treatment of each source is completely independent of all others, as the final ionization rate array used to solve the chemistry is simply the sum of the contributions of individual sources, $\Gamma_s$. \ray{} uses this by splitting sources between MPI ranks, which can thus be distributed over many processors in shared and distributed memory setups.
-Parallelizing the work related to a single source is challenging, as the short-characteristics method is a causal procedure that induces dependency between the grid voxels, which must be treated in a well-defined order.
-It is, however, possible to use domain decomposition in three steps: \begin{enumerate} \item Do the 6 axes outward from $s$ \item Do the 12 planes joining these axes \item Do the 8 octants between the planes (in $x\rightarrow y\rightarrow z$ order) \end{enumerate}
+As was explained in \S\ref{sec:ray-tracing_c2ray}, the ray-tracing work for a single source is more challenging to do in parallel due to the inter-voxel dependency of the SC method.
+However, it is possible to find independent subdomains of the grid and use an approach similar to domain decomposition.
+This approach performs the following steps in order, which are illustrated in \autoref{fig:c2ray_dd}: \begin{enumerate} \item Do the 6 axes outward from the source voxel (\textbf{A}) in parallel \item Do the 12 planes joining these axes (\textbf{B}) in parallel \item Do the 8 octants between the planes (\textbf{C}) in $x\rightarrow y\rightarrow z$ order, in parallel, \end{enumerate} where the labels \textbf{A}, \textbf{B} and \textbf{C} correspond to the three sketches in \autoref{fig:c2ray_dd}. \ray{} uses OpenMP tasks to do the independent domains following this approach, which can yield a speedup of $S \lesssim 8$.